 - Eaves membrane: This is a self-sealing bituminous membrane that protects against ice dam formation on your roof’s edge.

 All of these underlayment membranes help to protect your roof decking from rain, snow, and wind.
+Having local residential roofing contractors verify that this waterproof membrane is layered correctly guarantees your interior structure remains dry even during severe storms.

 3. Flashing